 AWS document intelligence service that extracts text, tables, forms, and handwriting from scanned documents using machine learning — with specialized APIs for invoices, IDs, and lending documents.

-Other tools in the document processing category that you might want to compare with Apache Tika.
+Other tools in the automation & workflows category that you might want to compare with Apache Tika.

 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.